-As a result of the 2018 Recertification Review by the Federal Highway Administration and the Federal Transit Authority, the following recommendations for improvements to the Division of Statewide Planning's PPP were implemented in FFY 2019 - expand the contemporary public involvement strategies; capture all public participation activities accurately and completely in the PPP, including outreach to low-income, minority, and LEP populations; increase its efforts to measure the effectiveness of its public involvement strategies; ensure all outreach activities, including nontraditional strategies, consistently address accessibility needs including Section 508, ADA, and LEP provisions; and, develop additional methods for reaching low income populations and minority populations, including both direct engagement with these populations and engaging with community organizations and other grassroots groups.
+A critical component of statewide planning is public involvement.
+The Rules and Standards of the State Planning Council, specifically Rule 1.5 Metropolitan Planning Organization: Transportation Planning, details public involvement in the development of these key documents.
+In addition, the Division utilizes the 2019 Public Participation Plan (PPP) for engaging in community outreach when preparing plans.
+The PPP continuously seeks to create opportunities for the public to participate in planning, reviewing, and implementing its transportation projects and programs.
+The MPO updates the PPP on an as needed basis.
+That said, the following recommendations for improvements to the Division of Statewide Planning's PPP were implemented in FFY 2019: expand the contemporary public involvement strategies; capture all public participation activities accurately and completely in the PPP, including outreach to lowincome, minority, and LEP populations; increase its efforts to measure the effectiveness of its public involvement strategies; ensure all outreach activities, including nontraditional strategies, consistently address accessibility needs including Section 508, ADA, and LEP provisions; and, develop additional methods for reaching low income populations and minority populations, including both direct engagement with these populations and engaging with community organizations and other grassroots groups.